EleanorOBrien/Estimating-change-in-evolutionary-potential-along-elevation-gradients/README.txt

 Data: "Paluma_Traits.csv"; "Danbulla_Traits.csv"

-These files contain data for all traits (cold tolerance, heat tolerance and wing size) and field fitness (survival and emergence) for each transect.
+These files contain data for all traits (cold tolerance, heat tolerance and wing size) and field fitness (survival and emergence) for each gradient.
 Note that for cold tolerance, heat tolerance and wing size, there is one line per fly.
 Field fitness was measured at the level of the cage, therefore each line represents a transplant cage.

 Columns in data files:
 ID			Individual identifier of each fly assayed for cold tolerance, heat tolerance or wing size